Quadrilateral0/Quadrilateral0/README.md

 I have graduate degrees in Clinical Psychology (USC) and Comparative Religion (UGA), and I presently work in mental health compliance and quality assurance as a Licensing & Regulatory Compliance Manager for a mental health tech start-up.

-Working in these fields has demonstrated the need for innovative assistive technologies in the health sector, and I am excited to knit together my interests in mental healthcare, compliance, and software engineering.
+Working in these fields has demonstrated the need for innovative assistive technologies in the health sector, and I am excited to knit together my interests in mental healthcare, compliance, and software engineering to create a better healthcare experience for all.

 You can find me on my [LinkedIn](https://www.linkedin.com/in/amandacdulaney/) or at my [Portfolio site](https://quadrilateral0.github.io/ACD-Portfolio/).
 I love to collaborate or just make friends, so drop me a line!